Benny-/android-accessory-protocol-bridge/Accessory/AAP-Bridge/doc/AAP-Bridge.md

 Bulk transfer is a additional protocol to allow mass transfer of data.
 The data is not send over the d-bus and therefore does not suffer from the negative drawbacks of using d-bus for mass transfer of data (context switches and additional copying).
 Bulk transfer relies on fifo's to transfer the data between the bridge and the payload.

 In contract to the d-bus methods and d-bus signals, the payload needs to adhere to a strict protocol to use bulk transfer.
-Bulk transfer is alway initiated from the manager app.
+Bulk transfer is always initiated from the manager app.
 The bridge will create a fifo pair and issue a d-bus request to the payload.
 The d-bus message will contain paths to the fifo's.
 The payload has at this moment the chance to deny the request for bulk transfer by replying using a error.
 The payload should open the fifo's AFTER the d-bus method is finished.
 These fifo's are connected to input and output streams in the manager.

-The payload should implement the `nl.ict.aapbridge.bulk` d-bus interface.
-This interface has one callable function:
+The payload should implement the *nl.ict.aapbridge.bulk* d-bus interface.
+This interface must have one callable function:

     onBulkRequest(String fifoToPayload, String fifoToAndroid, String requestedBulkData)